 In 2014 his Qualifikationsliste was investigated in Vienna's Kriegsarchiv and confirmed the details about his army career up to 1911, but documentation about his re-entry into the army after the outbreak of war was still missing.
 Amongst many other items the document confirms that Schlager was born in Prague but his right of domicile was in Děčín.

 Due to lack of army documents from after 1911 we were left with newspaper items for information about his war-time activities.
 These could indeed reveal that he was Oberst der Reserve in Infanterieregiment Nr.
 91 in 1915, and that he in 1917 was commander of the replacement battalion of Infanterieregiment Nr.
 35. Both news items concerned decorations.

 Schlager was then transferred to Infanterieregiment Nr.
 35 in Székesfehérvár where he served as head of the convalescents unit for the rest of the war.
-On 1 December 1918 he was released from the now dissolved k.u.k.
+On 1 Desember 1918 he was released from the now dissolved k.u.k.
 Heer and registered as resident of Smíchov in Dvořákova čp.
 1245 (now Pecháčkova 1245/8).
 In January 1920 he was formally recognised as a pensioner of Czechoslovakia.
 Schlager died in his native Prague on 20 November 1936.
-His latest registered address (1933) was the one above in Smíchov.
+His latest registered domicle (1933) was on the abovementioned address in Smíchov.

 Sources: Bohumil Vlček, Jaroslav Šerák, VÚA, ÖStA, MNO

 |a||Vojenské figury které spisovatel Hašek zvěčnil v románě "Dobrého vojáka Švejka"||20.3.1956|

 |© 2008 - 2023 Jomar Hønsi||Last updated: 30.11.2023|